This page contains affiliate links. Please read our disclosure for more info.

-A gravel trail skirts the shore (part of the Te Araroa Trail) and you can walk or run for miles.
+The gravel Gladstone Track skirts the shore (part of the Te Araroa Trail) and you can walk or run for miles.

 You could also cycle from Wanaka to Hawea along the turquoise Clutha and Hawea Rivers.
 If you’d prefer to cycle the 30km (19 mile) trail only one-way, this self-guided cycle tour drops you off in Hawea and you cycle back.

 The tiny Hawea township is much less developed than Wanaka, but the few local businesses are excellent.
-We loved the sweet treats at the Sailz store and having a drink in the beer garden of the Hawea Hotel (we often get takeaway pizza too).
+We love the sweet treats at the Sailz store and having a drink in the beer garden of the Hawea Hotel (we often get takeaway pizza too).

 In an unlikely location at the petrol station on the way into town is Mo’s, a caravan where you can pick up excellent coffee, sourdough toasties, cheese scones, and raw vegan treats.
 I recommend getting a takeaway here to eat on the lakefront.